-C. Required status reports: For an agency that has failed to submit audit reports as required by this rule, and has therefore been designated as late, the state auditor requires the agency to submit written status reports to the OSA on each March 15, June 15, September 15, and December 15 unless and until the late audit report has been submitted.
-Status reports shall be signed by a member of the agency's governing authority, a designee of the governing authority or a member of the agency's top management.
-If the agency has a contract with an IPA to conduct the audit, the agency must send the IPA a copy of the quarterly status report.
-IPAs engaged to audit agencies with late reports are responsible for assisting these agencies in complying with the reporting requirements of this section.
+C. Required status reports: For an agency that has failed to submit audit or agreed-upon procedures reports as required by this rule, and has therefore been designated as "at risk" due to late reports, the state auditor requires the agency to submit written status reports to the OSA on each March 15, June 15, September 15, and December 15 that the agency is not in compliance with this rule.
+Status reports are not required for agencies that are included on the "at risk" list solely due to an adverse or disclaimed independent auditor's opinion.
+The status report shall be signed by a member of the agency's governing authority, a designee of the governing authority or a member of the agency's top management.
+If the agency has a contract with an IPA to conduct the audit or perform the AUP engagement, the agency must send the IPA a copy of the quarterly status report.
+IPAs engaged to audit or perform AUP engagements for agencies with late reports are responsible for assisting these agencies in complying with the reporting requirements of this section.
 Failure to do so shall be noted by the OSA and taken into account during the IPA Firm Profile evaluation process.
 At a minimum, the quarterly written status report shall include:

-- (1) a detailed explanation of the agency's efforts to complete and submit its audit; - (2) the current status of any ongoing audit work; - (3) any obstacles encountered by the agency in completing its audit; and - (4) a projected completion date for the financial audit report.

-[2.2.2.9 NMAC - Rp, 2 2.2.9 NMAC, 3/28/2023; A, 7/16/2024]
+a detailed explanation of the agency's efforts to complete and submit its audit or agreed-(1) upon procedures; the current status of any ongoing audit or agreed-upon procedures work; (2) any obstacles encountered by the agency in completing its audit or agreed-upon (3) procedures; and a projected completion date for the financial audit or agreed-upon procedures report.
+(4) [2.2.2.9 NMAC - Rp, 2 2.2.9 NMAC, 3/28/2023; A, xx/xx/2024]